KhounborineII/ToadSuckContract/README.md

 Team Contract for the Toad Suck Homeless Coalition App Developers

 Team Member Name:
-1.
+1. Ryan Fuller
-2.
+2. Ted Bjurlin
-3.
+3. Isaac Khounborine
-4.
+4. Gaëlle Agahozo
-5.
+5. Ketsia Dusenge

   A.  Team Structure:
 1. **Unanimous Voting Procedure**

   B.  Team Procedures:
-1. Method for setting and following meeting agendas (Who will set each agenda?
-When?
-How will team members be notified/reminded?
-Who will be responsible for the team following the agenda during a team meeting?): **Using Teams, agendas will be determined on a rotating basis with each member both writing the agenda and being responsible for keeping the meeting on task on their turn.**
+1. Using Teams, agendas will be determined on a rotating basis with each member both writing the agenda and being responsible for keeping the meeting on task on their turn.
-2. Method of record keeping (Who will be responsible for recording and disseminating minutes?
-How and when will the minutes be disseminated?
-Where will all agendas and minutes be stored?): **Rotate as well, one ahead of the Agenda Writer.**
+2. Rotate as well, one ahead of the Agenda Writer.
-3. Procedures in the absence of a team member:  (will the team meet with one member absent, or must all members be present?): **In general, we will avoid making drastic decisions when a member is missing, but meetings will still occur at the scheduled time as long as at least two members are available.**
+3. In general, we will avoid making drastic decisions when a member is missing, but meetings will still occur at the scheduled time as long as at least two members are available.

   C.  Team Participation:
 1. Strategies to ensure cooperation and equal distribution of tasks: **We will decide distribution via Consensus.**